diyalunawat/BookMyDoc/Project_Report_Template.md

 # Chapter 6: Conclusion and Future Scope

-This chapter summarizes the work carried out in this project, presents the conclusions derived from the implementation and analysis, discusses the achievements and limitations, and outlines directions for future research and development.
+This chapter summarizes the work carried out in the Book My Doc appointment booking system project, presents the conclusions derived from the implementation and analysis, discusses the achievements and limitations, and outlines directions for future research and development.

 ## 6.1 Summary of Work Carried Out